 First, you need to add the Google Analytics code that’s being used on your current site to the new site.
 Here’s how to find it:

 That’s it!
-Your Google Analytics account will now track the visitor data from your new site while keeping continuity by preserving the data from your previous domain.
+Now your Google Analytics will keep up-to-date with your changed domain.
+All of the visitor data from your new website domain will be collected and tracked, while maintaining continuity and preserving data from your previous domain.